Janieta Eyre

-Janieta Eyre (born 1971) is British-born photographer who lives in Kingston, Canada.
+Janieta Eyre (born 1971) is British-born photographer who lives in Kingston, Ontario, Canada.

-Her work has been shown across Canada and the United States, and has been featured in exhibitions in Italy, Spain, Iceland, Colombia, England, France, South Korea and Germany.
+Her work has been shown across Canada and the United States, and has been featured in exhibitions in Italy, Spain, Iceland, Colombia, England, France, South Korea, and Germany.

-She is most known for her works in self-portraiture, in which she presents herself as a set of twins, that engage with the possibilities of multiple identities in the construction of self.
+She is most known for her works in self-portraiture, in which she presents herself as a set of twins, z engage with the possibilities of multiple identities in the construction of self.
 Eyre uses elaborate props and costumes to disrupt the fixity of her images.

-In 1997 Eyre was awarded the Duke and Duchess of York Award for Photography, and in 2004 she was part of the Kodak Lecture Series, at Ryerson University in Toronto.
+In 1997, Eyre was awarded the Duke and Duchess of York Award for Photography, and in 2004 she was part of the Kodak Lecture Series, at Ryerson University in Toronto.

 Janieta Eyre has participated in Scotiabank's CONTACT Photography Festival numerous times and "Constructing Mythologies" was a featured exhibition of the 2013 festival.

-Her works were the inspiration for Canadian singer-songwriter JF Robitaille's 2013 music video for "Black and White" from the album "Rival Hearts."
+Her works were the inspiration for Canadian singer-songwriter JF Robitaille's 2013 music video for "Black and White" from the album Rival Hearts.

 Background info

 Eyre was born in London, England.
 She received a B.A. in Philosophy from the University of Toronto in 1988 and studied Magazine Journalism at Ryerson Polytechnic University before starting part-time studies in photography at the Ontario College of Art and Design.
-In 1995 she took up photography professionally, at the age of 27.
+In 1995, she took up photography professionally, at the age of 27.

 Her visual practice began in high school when Janieta, from a combination of depression and shyness, stopped speaking.
 She learned that by being silent, you become invisible.
 She gradually recovered her speech, but never lost her feeling for being an unseen observer.

 She began her creative career as a writer and claims that if she had remained in Britain, she would have continued as a poet or a novelist.
 In a North American culture dominated by film and television, she could make a greater impact with images.